natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  d. *root_depth*: The maximum root depth for vegetated land use classes, given in integer millimeters.
 This is often given as the depth at which 95% of a vegetation type's root biomass occurs.
 For land uses where the generic Budyko curve is not used (i.e. where evapotranspiration is calculated from Eq.
 2), rooting depth is not needed.
 In these cases, the rooting depth should be set to NA.

- e. :math:`K_c`: The plant evapotranspiration coefficient for each LULC class, used to obtain potential evapotranspiration by using plant physiological characteristics to modify the reference evapotranspiration, which is based on alfalfa.
-Coefficients should be multiplied by 1000, so that the final :math:`K_c` values given in the table are integers ranging between 1 and 1500.
-(Some crops evapotranspire more than alfalfa in some very wet tropical regions and where water is always available).
+ e. :math:`K_c`: The plant evapotranspiration coefficient for each LULC class, used to obtain potential evapotranspiration by using plant physiological characteristics to modify the reference evapotranspiration, which is based on alfalfa (Some crops evapotranspire more than alfalfa in some very wet tropical regions and where water is always available).

 9. **seasonality factor (Z) (required).** Floating point value on the order of 1 to 10 corresponding to the seasonal distribution of precipitation (see Appendix A for more information).